Female Sexual Function and Dysfunction

 A great source of information on these issues can be found at the

-Pelvic Pain Foundation of Australia , EndoActive Australia & NZ and Endometriosis Australia ranes can experience sever pain.
-In these cases where there is a clear medical cause the best putcomes are through pain management, relaxation strategies and readjusting the focus away from the act of penetration to other pleasurable activities.
+Pelvic Pain Foundation of Australia , EndoActive Australia & NZ and Endometriosis Australia In these cases where there is a clear medical cause the best outcomes are through pain management, relaxation strategies and readjusting the focus away from the act of penetration to other pleasurable activities.

-Only recently has sexual pain experienced by woman become the topic of serious research hence the reletively new diagnoses of vaginusmus and vulvodynia.
+Only recently has sexual pain experienced by woman become the topic of serious research hence the relatively new diagnoses of vaginusmus and vulvodynia.

 Vaginismus is the involuntary contraction of the pelvic floor.
 This can be so severe there is no possibility of penetration.
 This condition has shown great progress with therapy as well as physiotherapy.